haiwen/seafile-admin-docs/manual/introduction/components.md

 ![Seafile Sync](../images/seafile-arch-new-http.png)

-- All access to the Seafile service (including Seahub and Seafile server) can be configured behind Nginx or Apache web server.
-This way all network traffic to the service can be encrypted with HTTPS.
+!!! tip "All access to the Seafile service (including Seahub and Seafile server) can be configured behind Nginx or Apache web server.
+This way all network traffic to the service can be encrypted with HTTPS"